-I is for ICON (or why we’re cloudspotting pints)
+I is for ICON (or why we’re all cloudspotting pints)

 “Looks like we’re not the only ones who are seeing Guinness everywhere.
 Got Guinness on your mind too?
 Share your lookalikes with us #LooksLikeGuinness“Guinness social media post

 Priming us with the visual trigger of a black and white pint icon is so smart.
-In Contagious, Jonah Berger pointed out that KitKat did this by pairing their product with a habit using the line “Have a break, have a KitKat.”
+In Contagious by Jonah Berger (affiliate link), Berger pointed out that KitKat did this by pairing their product with a habit using the line “Have a break, have a KitKat.”

 Like KitKat, Guinness linked their product to stuff that we see everyday, so it always remains top of mind.